Carlos Fanta: Player

 Fanta was a goalkeeper.
 While studying in secondary school, he was with Industrial F.C. of Chillán (1905) and Internado Nacional Football Club of Santiago (1905–1907), becoming the team captain.
 Internado Nacional Football Club was founded in 1902 by the same Carlos alongside the teachers Leonardo Matus and Jorge Breñas.
 Along with Internado Nacional, he won the Copa Municipal 1907 of the Asociación Arturo Prat.
 At the same time, he played for both Santiago National (1905) and Magallanes (1906–1907) and did track and field, also winning several medals.

 After ending secondary school, he returned to Santiago National for 4 seasons (1908–1911).
 As a student of University of Chile, he played in the first Clásico Universitario – and the following matches – against the team of the Catholic University of Chile on 1 November 1909.

 Alongside former students of Internado Nacional and students of the University of Chile, he participated in the foundation of the Club Atlético Internado – later Club Universidad de Chile – on 25 March 1911, becoming the President.
 After the club joined Asociación de Football de Santiago in 1912, he joined the first team until 1915.
 From 1916 to 1919, he played for the second team until his retirement.

 At international level, Fanta took part of intercity matches representing Santiago versus Valparaíso, by which players were selected for the Chile national team.
-Fanta was called up to the Chile preliminary squad that would face Argentina on May 1910 in the context of the May Revolution centenary, but finally he didn't take part of the final squad.
+Fanta was called up to the Chile preliminary squad that would face Argentina in May 1910 in the context of the May Revolution centenary, but finally he didn't take part of the final squad.

 In 1913, he participated as both the delegation secretary and referee in a tour of the Chile national team in Brazil, but also played in a match against Liga Campista.
-The result was a 7-0 win.
+The result was a 7–0 win.

 Referee

-Parallel to the fact that he was an sportsman, he performed as a referee.
+Parallel to the fact that he was a sportsman, he performed as a referee.
 From 1905 to 1910, he refereed matches of Asociación Arturo Prat, then was an official referee of Asociación de Football de Santiago.
 In the 1913 tour in Brazil, he went with the Chile national team as a referee, taking part in three matches: against Brazil and America FC in Rio de Janeiro and against Liga Paulista in São Paulo.

 About the South American Championships, he took part in four editions: 1916, 1917, 1920 and 1924.
 In both 1916 and 1924 editions, he refereed the final match between Argentina and Uruguay.
 As a curiosity, the 1916 final match on 16 July was suspended at the beginning due to the fact the "Estadio G.E.B.A." was burned by people unable to gain entry due to undercapacity.
 So the match was restarted the next day in the Stadium of Racing Club.

 At national level, in 1933 he refereed the first final of the Chilean professional football between Magallanes and Colo-Colo.
 As an important achievement, he unified the Referees Association of Chile.